Fitness-for-Work Assessments

 A Fitness-for-Work (FFW) assessment is a detailed evaluation and medical report of an employee’s ability to safely perform the requirements of their role.

-The assessment covers all aspects of health that may affect their ability to work and is typically requested following an injury, medical condition or incident in the workplace.
+The assessment covers all aspects of health that may affect their ability to work and is typically requested following a non-work related injury or medical condition.

 It can include both physical and/or psychological barriers or issues affecting work, and is tailored to the role in question through a role analysis or the use of a job dictionary.